Bigger Than Life

-Bigger Than Life is a 1956 American drama film directed by Nicholas Ray and starring James Mason, Barbara Rush, and Walter Matthau.
-Its plot follows an ailing school teacher and family man whose life spins out of control when he misuses cortisone.
+Bigger Than Life is a 1956 American drama film directed by Nicholas Ray and starring James Mason, Barbara Rush and Walter Matthau.
+Its plot follows an ailing schoolteacher and family man whose life spins out of control when he misuses cortisone.
 It is based on a 1955 article by medical writer Berton Roueché in The New Yorker, titled "Ten Feet Tall".
 In addition to starring in the film, Mason produced it.

-Though it was a box-office flop upon its initial release, many modern critics hail it as a masterpiece and a brilliant indictment of contemporary attitudes towards mental illness.
-In 1963, Jean-Luc Godard named it one of the ten best American sound films ever made.
+Although it was a box-office flop on its initial release, many modern critics hail it as a masterpiece and a brilliant indictment of contemporary attitudes toward mental illness.
+In 1963, Jean-Luc Godard named it one of the ten-best American sound films ever made.

 Plot

 Schoolteacher and family man Ed Avery has been suffering bouts of severe pain and even blackouts.
-His strange illness begins to concern his wife, Lou.
+His strange illness begins to concern his wife Lou.
 After he collapses at home one night, Ed is hospitalized.
-When a cab driver visits Ed, Lou—who suspected him of being unfaithful —learns that he works part-time as a dispatcher to help pay their bills.
+When a cab driver visits Ed, Lou—who suspected him of being unfaithful—learns that he works part-time as a dispatcher to help pay their bills.
 They kiss, and when the doctors expect Lou to leave the room, Ed declares that there are no more secrets.

 The diagnosis is polyarteritis nodosa, a rare inflammation of the arteries.
-Ed probably has only months to live.
-He agrees to experimental treatment with the hormone cortisone.
+It is estimated that Ed has only months to live.
+He agrees to experimental treatments with cortisone, a corticosteroid.

-Ed makes a remarkable recovery, and begins to spend more time with Lou and their young son, Richie.
-However, shortly after beginning his cortisone regimen, Ed is subject to turbulent mood swings and begins abusing the pills; he lies to his doctor to obtain more.
-Though Ed has taken a sabbatical from his teaching position, he remains on the local Parent–Teacher Association board.
-At one of their meetings, Ed blatantly insults a mother about her child's intelligence, and seems unbothered when his colleague, Wally Gibbs, informs him the woman is the association president.
+Ed makes a remarkable recovery and begins to spend more time with Lou and their young son Richie.
+However, shortly after beginning his cortisone regimen, Ed begins to abuse the medication.
+He is subject to turbulent mood swings and begins to lie to his doctor to obtain more.
+Although Ed has taken a sabbatical from his teaching position, he remains on the local Parent–Teacher Association board.
+At one of their meetings, Ed blatantly insults a mother about her child's intelligence, and seems unbothered when his colleague Wally Gibbs informs him that the woman is the association president.

-Later, Wally stops at the Avery home and informs Lou of Ed's extravagant and abrasive behavior.
-Ed returns in the midst of the conversation, and makes a snide remark implying that Wally is attracted to Lou.
-When Wally leaves, Ed insults Lou, deeming her intellectually inferior to him and unworthy of their marriage.
+Wally stops at the Avery home and informs Lou of Ed's extravagant and abrasive behavior.
+Ed returns in the midst of the conversation and makes a snide remark, implying that Wally is attracted to Lou.
+When Wally leaves, Ed insults Lou, deeming her to be intellectually inferior to him and unworthy of their marriage.
 After consuming another full prescription of cortisone, Ed impersonates a doctor and forges a new prescription at the local pharmacy.

-Later, while playing football with Richie, Ed grows disproportionately aggressive, pushing the child beyond his limits.
+While playing football with Richie, Ed grows disproportionately aggressive, pushing the child beyond his limits.
 The incident disturbs Lou, who observes it from the kitchen window.